Jaymon/Montage/README.markdown

   - vendor - where any external libraries should go.
   - config - where any configuration your app might need/use should go
   - cache - Montage will try and cache to this directory
-  - web - where requests will be handled, this will typically have the index.php file
+  - public - where requests will be handled, this will typically have the index.php file
   - plugins - any plugins you are using, plugin folders are organized more or less the same way
   - view - all your template files
   - data - any data files your app will use